How To Calibrate Your TV

 Red tint

 This setting adjusts the amount of red and green tint to the image on the TV.
-Like the color setting, this is almost always correct by default, so there’s no need to adjust it yourself.
-Once again, if you decide to adjust this setting yourself, use a blue filter.
+Like the color setting, this is almost always correct by default, so there's no need to adjust it yourself.

 To adjust this setting using the pattern, look through your blue filter and adjust the tint/hue setting so that the magenta and teal boxes (located in the blue and red columns) look identical.
+Again, this is no longer an accurate way to adjust the setting without a colorimeter, and most people should leave this setting alone.
+If you still want to try it, you can download the pattern below.

 Adjusting the white balance means changing the amount of red, blue, and green in several different shades of gray.
 By correcting each of these shades, the overall color of the image is corrected to be as accurate as the TV can manage.
+The same is true of a TV color calibration, which varies drastically between individual units.

 This can't be adjusted without specialized equipment, so we don't recommend trying to adjust this by eye.
 It also varies between units, even of the same model and size, so we don't recommend copying someone else's settings, including the values we provide on each review settings page.